 where $d_{(1),{\rm{v}}}\triangleq \sqrt{b^2+H^2}$ and $d_{\rm{max},v}\triangleq \sqrt{a^2+H^2}$ are system-dependent constants. \end{theorem} \begin{proof} Eq. \eqref{pdfd2} yields after applying \eqref{varchd}. \end{proof}

-Figure \ref{Figure7} depicts the PDF of $d$, assuming $a=180$m, $H=300$m, and two values of the ratio $a/b$.
-Figure \ref{Figure7}(a) considers $a/b=2$, whereas Fig. \ref{Figure7}(b) refers to the scenario where the ellipse degenerates to a circle as a limiting case.
+Figure \ref{Figure7} depicts the PDF of $\mathbf{d}$, assuming $a=180$m, $H=300$m, and two values of the ratio $a/b$.
+Figure \ref{Figure7} (a) considers $a/b=2$, while Fig. \ref{Figure7} (b) refers to the scenario where the ellipse degenerates into a circle as a limiting case.
 The validity is also confirmed through simulation.

-\begin{corollary} The CDF of $d$ is given by
+\begin{corollary} The CDF of $\mathbf{d}$ is given by

 \end{corollary} \begin{proof} The CDF arises by integrating \eqref{cdfd2} in terms of $d$. \end{proof}